 Your ticket to climb to the top of the Eiffel Tower, with an expert guide

 Why I like this option: if you are planning a trip to Paris, the idea of taking a guided tour has probably crossed your mind.
-But climbing the Eiffel Tower and enjoying a cruise on the Seine is also a 'must' in Paris.
+But climbing the Eiffel Tower and enjoying a cruise on the Seine are also a 'must' in Paris.
 With this combo, you can enjoy a super complete experience.

 How to buy a ticket to the Eiffel Tower